Fezodge/Text-Based-Fantasy-RPG-Game/README.md

 https://kb.ctera.com/article/how-to-open-a-telnet-session-on-windows-7-or-windows-8-os-16.html

 ###Everything else
-We Don't really know if they work, cmd has this weird thing where it sends each character you type, so it'd be great if someone good test it out in terminal for Linux/Mac OS
+We don't really know if they work, cmd has this weird thing where it sends each character you type, so it'd be great if someone good test it out in terminal for Linux/Mac OS

 ###The game
 ####There are several built-in commands: